saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Smaller types are NOT implicitly converted to bigger types.
 - We cannot assign a value of type Byte to an Int variable without an explicit conversion.

-### IMplicit conversion of types on arithmetic operation
+### Implicit conversion of types on arithmetic operation
 - Type is inferred from context and Arithmetical operations are overloaded for appropriate conversions, for example

 ```kotlin